HarrisQs/DropDrip/README.md

  3. Issue emergency
  4. Founded rescue team

-## Code Requirement

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

-## Motivation

-A short description of the motivation behind the creation and maintenance of the project.
-This should explain **why** the project exists.

 ## Installation

 You can use `git clone git@github.com:HarrisQs/DropDrip.git` to clone this project, then compile it with android studio.